haebinhan/bitsandbytes.github.io/_posts/2023-06-13-comptia-network-plus-n10-008-study-guide.md

 - Network ID and subnet ID use different masks: whole network mask will be regular mask and hosts within the network may use the subnet mask which can be non 255 or 0s such as 255.255.255.240.
 This means the subnet info mask is only used inside the IP network while external IP networks will address the whole network by the network ID and mask (hosts inside network use longer mask to differentiate)
 - 128, 192, 224, 240, 248, 252, 254, 255
 - Block size: 2 ^ number of bits allocated to host.
 For example, /13 has max of 16 bits in first 2 octets, so 2 ^ (16-13) = 8 block size.
 - To find possible host ID number: 2^n values where n is the number of bits in host ID (can find by subtracting CIDR from 32).
-This means a /24 has 8 bits in the host ID, so 256 possible values from (2^8) but first address is network address and last address is reserved as broadcast so 254 possible host
+This means a /24 has 8 bits in the host ID, so 256 possible values from (2^8) but first address is network address and last address is reserved as broadcast so 254 possible host.
+Or, subtract least significant octet from 256 (for example 256-192=64, subtract 2 for network/broadcast addresses so 62 in the case of a subnet mask of 255.255.255.192)
 - purpose of subnetting: create layer 3 broadcast domain segment with fewer hosts. each bit added to mask will halve number of available host address (approximately)

 <br>